Top-NotchOutdoorSearch

 Durability & Build Quality

-It carries an IP68 rating, the toughest sealing we handled here.
+It carries an IP68 rating, the toughest sealing on any folder in this guide.

 Jackery specs it from -4F to 149F, covering hard winter mornings and desert afternoons.